 - In the Windows system tray, double-click on the Shadowsocks icon.
 This will launch the "Edit Servers" window.

-- Next to Server Addr, enter the IP address of the Mullvad bridge server you want to use as your entry location.
+- Next to Server IP, enter the IP address of the Mullvad bridge server you want to use as your entry location.
 To get the IP address go to our Servers page and uncheck "OpenVPN" and "WireGuard" to show only the bridge servers.
 Then click on a bridge server to show the IPv4 address.

 - Next to Server Port, enter 443.